 Anyway, I’ll stop rambling about how much I like branding and get to the point.

 There comes a time in every business that’s been around for a while where you might start thinking about a rebranding project.
 As well we know, markets, trends and time don’t stand still.
 What looked fresh, exciting and modern when you developed it 10 or even 5 years ago probably doesn’t now.
 Your core values and mission might have shifted as you grew.
 The market and the demand for certain products has probably changed.
 These are all very good reasons to put your brand under the microscope.

 Sound like you?
 Well, read on for a whistle stop tour of how to approach a rebranding project

 Consider the current

-The first fundamental question you have to ask yourself here is “why?”
+The first fundamental question you have to ask yourself at the start of a rebranding project is “why?”
 Why now?
 Is it because you’re bored and fancy a change, or is there a real commercial reason (like some of what I’ve mentioned above).
 An established business is just that – established – and a brand can carry with it connotations and expectations that may be jeopardised if you change them too drastically.
 I’ve mentioned a few very good reasons above: changing trends, changing market landscape, changing business values.
 Other things to consider include:

 - Is your business entering into other markets?
 How does the brand translate there?

 - Do you now have “sister” or subsidiary brands?
 Is there consistency?